 We often devalue feeling better, as if it were an optional luxury.
 But feeling better is where healing begins.
 The first, most important step in healing is simply feeling better.

 When you feel better, you understand that your actions matter, and you make choices to protect your well-being.
-Feeling better is the domino that starts a chain of healing events and behaviors.
+Feeling better is that first domino that starts a chain of healing events and behaviors.

-Addressing isolated symptoms is not enough to help you feel better, and pharmaceutical approaches to symptoms and conditions can actually make you feel worse, even when they are helping.
+Addressing isolated symptoms is not enough to help you feel better, and pharmaceutical approaches to symptoms and conditions can actually make you feel worse, even when they’re helping.

 To feel better, you need to step back from the details and bring balance to your overall system.